huijing/slides/68-finch-frontend-2019/README.md

 ## Wrapping up

 These new layout techniques allow designers and developers to spend less time wrangling their code and focus their efforts on the actual design of more innovative and adaptive layouts that work well across as many devices and browsers as possible.

+As more layout features like subgrid or multi-column continue to be developed and adopted by browsers, there's never been a more exciting time to be designing for the web.

 And I want to end off by saying, if you've been on the fence about trying out these new features because they seem complicated and hard, just jump right in.
 The journey will be smoother than you think.